What do meditation and migraines have to do with each other? Meditation is proven to help reduce stress and migraine attacks.

 And another that had the pain reduction of 57 per cent illustrated by an MRI.

-Even with all the health benefits, it is not a cure all.
+Even with all the health benefits, it's not a cure all.

 Many people critique TM and the whole TM movement.
 This study of Castillo's, and having now researched other critics, leads me to see both sides of TM.